dustinpfister/blog_posts/_posts/vuejs-props.md

 layout: post
 categories: vuejs
 id: 453
-updated: 2019-05-20 15:57:43
+updated: 2021-02-04 13:59:12
-version: 1.7
+version: 1.8
 ---

-When making a vue component there is sometimes a need to have properties for the custom element that is made when developing a component.
+When making a [vue component](/2019/05/16/vuejs-component/) there is sometimes a need to have properties for the component that serve as a way to pass some values to it when using the component in a template or reder function.
 This is where the [vue props](https://vuejs.org/v2/guide/components-props.html) option comes into play, it can be used as a way to set some properties for a component just like attributes when it comes to actual html elements.

-There is a little bit to cover when it comes to vue props such as how to set default values for them an so fort so lets take a look at some examples.
+There is a fare amount of things to cover when it comes to vue props such as how to set default values for them, how to go about using these prop values.
+However I think I should also at least mention what not to do with prop values also such as mutation of prop values.
+The props option is not a replacment for the vue data object of a component, that is used in conjuntion with props as a way to store values that are local to the component.
+When it comes to mutating prop values that should not, and actaully can not be done, however events are how one would go about sending a mutated values back to a parent vue instance.

+So lets get to some examples of props in vuejs.

 <!-- more -->